 To the point where we had to kick her out of the coop and find her another home.

-We decide to give her away to someone who had a large flock with lots of land because she was such a good forager.
+We decided to give her away to someone who had a large flock with lots of land because she was such a good forager.
 And boy she liked to eat!

 They are a hardy bird that can withstand cold temperatures and are very broody to the point where they may sit on other chicken's eggs.

-This chicken can lay 250 large light brown or tinted eggs per year.
-And they will continue to produce eggs even in the cold weather.
+This chicken can lay 250 to 300 large light brown or tinted eggs per year.
+They will continue to produce eggs even in the cold weather.

 This bird will do well in most climates.
 And they tend to get broody in the warmer months.